-When it comes to online prescribing, GPs may not have access to a patient’s relevant medical history or usual medications.
-They may also find it difficult to ensure their involvement and interaction in the patient’s ongoing medical care is accurately recorded in their usual medical records, significantly increasing the risk of inappropriate prescribing.
+A GP must take responsibility for the prescriptions they issue.
+However, when it comes to online prescribing, GPs may not have access to a patient’s relevant medical history or usual medications.
+It may also be difficult to ensure the consultation is accurately recorded in the patient’s usual medical records – and this can significantly increase the risk of inappropriate prescribing.

-There is also the risk of patients seeking online prescriptions from several sources.
-It is important all doctors prescribing online are alert to these risks, particularly if the medication requested has the potential for abuse or is associated with potentially serious side effects.
+There may be a risk of patients seeking online prescriptions from several sources.
+It is important all doctors prescribing online are alert to this risk, particularly if the medication requested has the potential for abuse or causing serious side effects.

 Abuse of prescribing is taken very seriously by the GMC because of the adverse consequences for both the doctor and patients involved.
 Ensure that robust systems are in place for the issuing and review of prescriptions, particularly for drugs which may be abused.
 These systems should cover all prescriptions and should include regular tailored audits.